 Finally, La Pyramide hammered home the value of the kind of expertise that only comes with time.
 At La Pyramide, everyone from the sommelier to the servers to the chef had been a part of the team for years, so their craft had become second nature.
 I discovered a profound lesson here: To be really good at anything, you must master technique to the point where you can relax within it.
 Like an athlete or a dancer, you must become so familiar with the movements of your craft that you’re completely at ease even at moments of great effort.
 This ease comes with practice and repetition, and in my opinion, relies on simplicity and lack of pretension.
 When you are confident and comfortable with what you do, there’s less temptation to indulge in showiness or condescension.
 Your clients will sense that they are in good hands and will want to go with you wherever you take them.

 I like to think that the success of Chanterelle was in large part because I embraced the above lessons — humility, expertise through repetition, and the appearance of simplicity.
 I am sure that some chefs still practice this approach nowadays — though restaurants are going in a million directions, from perfected comfort food to elaborate, modern creations, I’m still a firm believer in stripping away.
 If something is on a plate, you should be able to give me a reason why.
 Though substantial efforts may go into each component of a dish, the result should feel simple.
 Diners can then enjoy the food on its own terms, and though they are on some level aware of the work that went into preparing it, they are not ostentatiously reminded of it.

-Want to study culinary arts with Chef David?
-Click here to check out ICE’s Culinary Arts program.
+Ready to get started on your culinary education?
+Click here to learn about ICE’s Culinary Arts program.